The impact of a BrainChild program often shows in physical improvements first. Running, for example.

 Just thought I would drop you a line as this is GCSE results day.

 B worked hard and gained GSCE in all major subjects English, Maths, Sciences as well as PE.
-He failed Graphics – but only with a D, we are currently looking into this as he was predicted a C.

 We are thrilled.